rubyworks/rubytest/README.md

 Exception class to support this method for all exceptions.

-A test framework may raise a `NotImplementedError` to have a test recorded as "pending" --a _todo_ item to remind the developer of tests that still need to be written.
+A test framework may raise a `NotImplementedError` to have a test recorded as *todo* --a _pending_ exception to remind the developer of tests that still need to be written.
 The `NotImplementedError` is a standard Ruby exception and a subclass of `ScriptError`.

-If the `NotImplmentedError` responds in the affirmative to `#assertion?` then the test is taken to be a purposeful _omission_, rather than simply pending.
+The exception can also set a priority level to indicate the urgency of the pending test.
+Priorities of -1 or lower will generally not be brought to the attention of testers unless explicitly configured to do so.

 That is the crux of Ruby Test specification.
 Ruby Test supports some additional features that can makes its usage even more convenient.